 Moving ahead, however, why don’t we find out if there are types of beet that you should keep away from your dog?

-Once you decide to feed your dogs with beets, are there foams of beets that you should keep away from your pooch?
+Are there foams of beets that you should keep away from your pooch?

 The answer is; Yes, there are types that you should avoid giving your dog.
 This now leads us to answer the questions; What are the different types of beets?
 And, can dogs eat pickled beets?